Swedish Bleeding Disorder Society

 The Swedish Hemophilia Society was founded in 1964 and the society is a member of WFH since 1968.
-Her Royal Majesty, Queen Silvia, is the Patron of the Society.
-The Swedish Hemophilia Society is a non-profit nation wide organisation for persons with Hemophilia, von Willebrands Disease and other bleeding disorders.
-Most members have some form of hemophilia; others are either relatives/family or support members.
+We change our english namn in october, 2020 to Swedish Bleeding Disorder Society.
+Our Royal Majesty, Queen Silvia, is the Patron of the Society.
+Swedish Bleeding Disorder Society is a non-profit nation wide organisation for persons with Hemophilia, von Willebrands Disease, ITP and other bleeding disorders.
+Most members have some form bleeding disorder, others are either relatives/family or support members.

 The goal of the Society is;

-To retain the interest of persons with hemophilia in the society.
+To retain the interest of persons with bleeding disorder in the society.

 To offer guidance and support to its members.

-To strive for the qualified medical care and treatment for persons with hemophilia.
+To strive for the qualified medical care and treatment for persons with bleeding disorder.

-In order to obtain better living conditions for persons with hemophilia the Society actively co-operates with other authorities and associations.
+In order to obtain better living conditions for persons with bleeding disorders the Society actively co-operates with other authorities and associations.
 The Society is a member of the Swedish Disability Movement as well as being a member of international organisations for the care of persons with Hemophilia.
-An important part of the Society’s work is not only to promote the interests of persons with hemophilia, but also to let others take part of the Society’s knowledge and expertise.
+An important part of the Society’s work is not only to promote the interests of persons with bleeding disorder, but also to let others take part of the Society’s knowledge and expertise.
 This is mostly done by influencing the public opinion in various ways.

-The Society not only regularly participates in fairs and conferences but also arranges theme-days about Hemophilia.
+The Society not only regularly participates in fairs and conferences but also arranges theme-days about bleeding disorders.
 The member magazine “Gensvar” is issued four times a year and is distributed in a large edition.
-The magazine includes information about hemophilia care, treatment and the work of the Society.
-The Society also produces several pamphlets about Hemophilia throughout the year.
+The magazine includes information about healtcare, treatment and the work of the Society.
+The Society also produces several pamphlets about bleeding disorders throughout the year.

 The Arosenius Fund